ericsonga/APCSAReview/_sources/LoopBasics/lWhile.rst

       }
    }

 The while loop starts on line 9 in the code above.
-Statements 11 and 12 are in the body of the loop (between the opening parenthesis on line 6 and the closing one on line 9).
+Statements 10 through 13 are the body of the loop (from the opening parenthesis on line 10 to the closing one on line 13).
 Please note that Java doesn't require your code to be correctly indented (code moved to the right a few spaces) to make it clear what statements are part of the body of the loop, but it is good practice.
 On the free response part of the exam, the reader will use the indention when determining the meaning of your code, even if you forget the open or close curly brace.

 ..	index::